 - Tombow Dual Brush Pens – I use these to make the colorful calligraphy for my quote and headers.
 They come in over 96 colors and they are all amazing!

-I’ve created a huge pack of 18 planning printables for August!
-Here’s what you’ll get in the August 2018 planning pack:
+I’ve created a huge pack of 16 planner printables for August!
+Here’s what you’ll get in the August bullet journal setup for 2020:

 - Watercolor Hello August